HenriqueAssumpcao/Undergrad-Code-UFMG/README.md

 # Undergrad-Code-UFMG
 Repository containing the implementations for various projects from courses I took during Undergrad CS at UFMG.
+This is not a complete list of all the code I wrote during undergrad, and I may add new thing to this repository in the future.

 The main purpose of this repository is to keep a record of the projects I've done throughout my undergrad course, and also to get an overview of my development as a programmer.